daudi13/bookstore/README.md

 # Bookstore

 ![](./public/images/Screenshot%20.png)
-The Bookstore is a website similar to the "Awesome Books" website built in the previous module.
-You will create an MVP version of it that allows you to:
+The BookStoreCms is a website that enables a user to store their books in order and to keep track of them.
+A user can add, update and delete a book on the go, wherever they are so long as they have an internet connection.

 - Display a list of books.
 - Add a book.